-Other matters, riding or equestrian related or not, such as life events, personal and/or professional matters, work, business, career, financials, loss of some kind (including that of four-legged friends), relationships, friendships, bullying, can affect well-being and be difficult conversations to have too.
+Other matters, riding or equestrian related or not, such as life events, personal and/or professional matters, work, business, career, financials, loss of some kind (including that of four-legged friends), relationships, friendships, supporting someone who's struggling with their mental health, bullying, can affect well-being and be difficult conversations to have too.

 However, left unaddressed, our mental health could deteriorate.

 The ripple effect could impact physical health, family, friends, horses, other riders, work, business and personal/professional reputations too.
 It can also affect our ability to support others, or be that 'go to' person.

 Rather than struggling, suffering in silence, getting stressed or risking others misunderstanding you from, say, behavioural changes, it makes sense to have ‘that’ conversation.

 The same applies if you see someone else struggling too.

 There’s no right or wrong way to have a courageous conversation, but read on for top tips.